-Although itchy skin is typically harmless and treatable, it can sometimes be a symptom of liver disease.
+Itchy skin is typically harmless, but it can sometimes indicate liver disease.

-- itching that leads to excessive scratching, causing secondary skin lesions or infection
+- leads to excessive scratching, resulting in secondary skin lesions or infection

-- itching on the soles of the feet and palms of the hands, in cholestatic liver diseases
+- occurs on the soles of the feet and palms of the hands

-Although itching can occur during pregnancy due to stretching skin and hormones, it can also result from a liver condition called intrahepatic cholestasis of pregnancy (ICP).
+Itching is not unusual during pregnancy.
+It can result from hormonal changes or as the skin stretches.
+But, it can also result from a liver condition called intrahepatic cholestasis of pregnancy (ICP).

 With ICP, bile acids do not flow properly, and they build up in the body, causing itching.

-- itching, more noticeably on the palms of the hands and soles of the feet
+- itching, especially on the palms of the hands and soles of the feet

 - dark urine